-Copyright restrictions protect material displayed on Web sites just as copyrights protect A.A.'s printed literature.
-Permission must be obtained from National Office of AA Australia prior to including A.A.W.S. or A.A.
-Grapevine material.
+Copyright restrictions protect material displayed on website just as copyrights protect A.A.'s printed literature.
+Permission must be obtained from G.S.O. prior to including A.A.W.S. or A.A.
+Grapevine and La Viña material.
+A link to the A.A.W.S.
+Fair Use Policy can be found at the bottom of every page on www.aa.org.

-Just as with A.A. newsletters, Web sites created by A.A. areas, districts and central/intergroup offices can quote a phrase, sentence or brief paragraph excerpted from A.A. literature - such as the Big Book (Alcoholics Anonymous), Twelve Steps and Twelve Traditions, The A.A.
+Just as with A.A. newsletters, websites created by A.A. areas, districts and central/intergroup offices can quote a phrase, sentence or brief paragraph excerpted from A.A. literature - such as the Big Book (Alcoholics Anonymous), Twelve Steps and Twelve Traditions.
+The A.A.
 Service Manual, and Conference-approved pamphlets-without a prior, written request.
 When this occurs, the proper credit line should be included to ensure that A.A. literature copyrights are protected.
 After a brief quotation from a book or pamphlet, the following credit line should appear: